Boreum, Cyrenaica: History

 Boreum was important enough in the Roman province of Libya Superior (Libya Pentapolitana; part of Cyrenaica) to become one of the suffragan sees in this province, which depended directly on the Patriarchate of Alexandria (in Egypt) without a proper Metropolitan, but faded like most bishoprics in Roman Africa.
 Only one ancient bishop is known, the Arian bishop Sentianus, mentioned in 325.

 In the 5th century, Sozomen (Ecclesiastical History, II, 3) quotes Boreion as the westernmost place in the African regions that were subject to Constantinople.

 According to Procopius (Περὶ Κτισμάτων / Buildings 6.2), the city had been exempt from taxation since time immemorial.
-He says Boreion had had temples dedicated to Amun, and to Alexander of Macedon, but the Emperor Justinian I converted all the citizens to Christianity, built them a church of the Virgin, and enclosed the city with a very strong rampart.
+He says Boreion had temples dedicated to Amun, and to Alexander of Macedon, but the Emperor Justinian I converted all the citizens to Christianity, built them a church of the Virgin, and enclosed the city with a very strong rampart.
 Justinian compelled the ancient Jewish community of Boreion to become Christian and turned their temple, that was claimed to be built by the King Solomon, into church.
 Shimon Applebaum assumes that, regardless of the term used by Procopius, this was an ordinary synagogue, unlike the temple in Elephantine.